pcragnol/README-Generator/README.md

 ## Usage

-Test
+You must have Node.js installed, then you must install necessary dependencies, then you execute the program by running the code "node index.js".

 ## License

-This project is licensed under the MIT License license.
+This project is licensed under the MIT License.

 ## Contributing

-Test
+You can fork this repository for yourself and make improvements as you see fit.

 ## Tests